 is a consensus on the fact that the singular is singular, that the other is other,

-that tout autre est tout autre…everything that exist shares the unshareable.
+that tout autre est tout autre . . . everything that exist shares the unshareable.

 The shared, unshareable secret that is us, that is to say, you, an individual, means only that, again, every other is wholly other and a consensus to a shared secret is mere pretension since that secret, what is inside the self, can never be shared absolutely without obliterating the self.
 It follows, then, that the “I” is defined by the other, oriented by the other, we might say: